nearform/commentami/docs/README.md

 Too see an example on how to configure the server to deal with authentication and users data you can go [here](/example-auth-and-user-data)

 Too see an example on how to use realtime notifications you can check out our [notifications example](/example-notifications)

+Too see an example on how to customize the frontend you can check out our [frontend example](/example-frontend)